anachqtt/anachqtt/README.md

 -#sobre mim
 -
--  👋 oi,eu sou @anachqtt
+-  👋 hii, am i @anachqtt
-- 👀 eu sou do Parana
+- 👀 I study in Paraná
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to program
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with my school
-- 📫 How to reach me ...
+- 📫 How to reach me by this app

 <!---
 anachqtt/anachqtt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.